 Citing a long tradition in church scripture for the dignity of life and concern for the poor and vulnerable, Pope Francis has begun a campaign toward global development of more sustainable energy sources.
-His support for green energy in particular could mark a turning point for the technology.
+His support for green energy, in particular, could mark a turning point for the technology.

-Led by Pope Francis, the Vatican is pressing governments from around the world to encourage development of cleaner energy sources such as wind energy, natural gas and solar power.
+Led by Pope Francis, the Vatican is pressing governments from around the world to encourage the development of cleaner energy sources such as wind energy, natural gas, and solar power.
 The Pope himself has reached out to various world leaders, including Australian Prime Minister Tony Abbott and Peru Environment Minister Manuel Pulgar Vidal, who recently hosted talks in Lima during the United Nations’ G20 negotiations.
 Noting the urgency in which climate change is affecting the world, he told Vidal “the time to find global solutions is running out.”

 However, while Pope Francis is considered by many to promote forward-thinking policies, it was actually socially conservative Pope Benedict who first began to move the Vatican toward clean energy.
 One of Benedict’s most noteworthy actions in this regard was the installation of over 1,000 solar panels atop the audience hall at the Vatican.
-It was also Pope Benedict’s idea to turn the Vatican into the only nation state in the world that is carbon neutral, which was achieved through the purchase of carbon offsets from the funding of a forest in Hungary.
+It was also Pope Benedict’s idea to turn the Vatican into the only nation-state in the world that is carbon neutral, which was achieved through the purchase of carbon offsets from the funding of a forest in Hungary.

 In a recent publication by the Pontifical Academy of Sciences, the Vatican stated: